-Ever so often we face the challenge of choosing between various materials for the same task or furniture.
-There are so many things that you have to consider, like the cost, durability, aesthetics, and so on.
-That brings us to the question: Particle Board vs Plywood: Which is better?
+Ever so often we face the challenge of choosing between various materials for our furniture.
+There are so many things that you have to consider, such as the cost, durability, aesthetics, and so on.
+Considering the many materials available in the market, it can be hard to differentiate between all of them.
+So, if you find yourself wondering what the difference between plywood and particle board is, we can help break it down.
+This brings us to the question: particle board vs plywood: which is better?

 |Strength||Low strength||High strength|

-Of all the core materials that we offer, Particle Board is the most inexpensive one.
+Of all the core materials that we offer, particle board is the most inexpensive.
 Almost entirely manufactured from recycled timber wood, it’s eco-friendly and sustainable.
-How?

-Particle board is a wood-based material that is made by compressing wood chips with the help of glue.
-Particle Board is made by heat pressing these particles of timber waste along with a resin to form a plank.
+But what exactly is the definition of particle board?
+It’s a wood-based material that is made by compressing wood chips with the help of glue.
+It’s made by heat pressing these particles of timber waste along with resin to form a plank.

 The wood chips in the surface layer are thinner than those in the middle layer, so the surface of the particle board is denser and more compact than the middle.
-Particle Board are very useful in kitchens.
-They’re light.
-Find out more about them in the video above.
+In fact, particle board can be very useful to have in kitchens as it’s relatively lightweight.
+Find out more about this material in the video above.

 Where to Use Particle Board?

-The most exciting part about Particle Boards is that they can be used for a lot of DIY projects, as they are available easily and are inexpensive.
-So if you love doing up your home on your own, then Particle Board should be your go-to option.
+The most exciting part about this material is that it can be used for a lot of DIY projects too!
+This is because the material is easily available and relatively inexpensive.
+So, if you love doing up your home on your own, then this material can be your go-to option.

 What Are the Grades of Particle Board?

-Particle Board is available in different grades that are defined by their usage and application.
-Here are some grades that you can find Particle Board in:
+Particle board is available in different grades that are defined by their usage and application.
+Here are some grades that are commonly available:

 What Is Plywood?

-Plywood is an engineered wood sheet material made up of fine layers or flimsy strands of wood veneers attached, placing wood grains together.
-The layers are known as ‘piles’ hence the name Plywood.
+Plywood is an engineered wood material made up of fine layers or strands of wood veneers.
+These piles of wood veneers are bound by placing the wood grains together.
+The term plywood was born from the layers being referred to as “piles”.

 The more the layers, the thicker the plywood sheet will be.
-In construction, it can come in use in walls, floors, roofs, stairs and so on.
-You can use Plywood extensively in furniture-making.
+In construction, it can come in use for walls, floors, roofs, and stairs.
+Plywood is also extensively used in furniture making.

 Where to Use Plywood?

-At home, you can use plywood for floors, wardrobes, cabinets, doors, shutters and walls.
-It can come in use as headboards and footboards, wall panelling and as a structure for upholstered furniture.
-You can treat plywood to be resistant to hazards such as bugs, fire, mould and water.
+You can use plywood in your floors, wardrobes, cabinets, doors, shutters, and walls.
+It can also come in handy for your headboard and footboard, wall panelling, and as a structure for upholstered furniture.
+To further enhance this miracle material, you can also treat it to be resistant to bugs, fire, mould, and water.

 What Are the Grades of Plywood?

-You can easily differentiate between materials by their grades.
-The number of defects and the work that goes into repairing the materials determines its grade.
-There is a mark or stamp on every material grade, and you can identify it easily.
+Grades help you differentiate between materials and help you make the best choice for your interiors.
+The number of defects and the work that goes into repairing the materials are the two things that determine its grade.
+Every material comes with a mark or stamp, making it easily identifiable.
 These are the grades that plywood is available in:

-As we mentioned, Particle Boards to have their set of uses and advantages.
+Depending on your requirements, particle board can have its own set of unique uses and advantages.
 If those work for you, then you should definitely go for it.
-Think long-term and weigh the pros and cons of both the materials before deciding.
+Always think long-term and weigh the pros and cons of both the materials before deciding.

 How Can Livspace Help You?